Order Taking App

 Order Taking App for Sales Reps & Wholesale Distributors

 Two ways to take an order, one system underneath.
 Reps capture orders on a mobile app in the field — even offline — while customers can place their own orders online.
-Every order lands in the same queue, priced and stocked correctly.
+Every order lands in the same system with customer pricing and current product records.

 Works OfflineCustomer Self-ServiceLive Inventory